AdobeDocs/campaign-classic.en/help/delivery/using/inserting-a-barcode-in-an-email.md

 ---
 product: campaign
-title: Inserting a barcode in an email
+title: Insert a barcode in an email
-description: Inserting a barcode in an email
+description: Insert a barcode in an email
 audience: delivery
 content-type: reference
 topic-tags: sending-emails
 ---

-# Inserting a barcode in an email{#inserting-a-barcode-in-an-email}
+# Insert a barcode in an email{#insert-a-barcode-in-an-email}

 ![](../../assets/common.svg)